SiliconLabsSoftware/matter_extension/slc/sample-app/sensor-app/siwx917/README_WiFi.md

-# Matter EFR32 Sensor Example
+# CHIP SiWx917 SoC Sensor Example

-The EFR32 Sensor example provides a baseline demonstration of a Sensor control device, built using Matter and the Silicon Labs Gecko SDK.
-It can be controlled by a Chip controller over an OpenThread network.
+The SiWx917 SoC Sensor example provides a baseline demonstration of a Sensor control device, built using Matter and the Silicon Labs Gecko SDK.
+It can be controlled by a Chip controller over Wifi network.

 This sample app showcases supporting 3 distinct device types on 3 separate endpoints.
 One can toggle between 3 different modes by pressing BTN0.